joshbrew/device-decoder/src/README.md

 }
 ```

-It also exports `BLE`, `workers`, and `gsworker` as a usable dataUrl of stream.worker, which it uses internally, so you can control more about the API as you need.
+It also exports `BLE`, `workers` which are instances of utilities used internally.
+It also exports `gsworker` as a usable compiled dataUrl of stream.worker, which it uses internally, so you can control more about the API as you need without additional files from the main dist/device.frontend.js